Factbox: Kyrgyzstan's political turmoil

 - Western, Russian, Chinese and Turkish companies are involved in mining Kyrgyzstan’s rich gold deposits.
 The Russian-controlled company operating Kyrgyzstan’s second biggest gold mine said it had suspended operations after intruders smashed and torched facilities.

-- Kyrgyzstan's largest gold mining operation, Kumtor, run by Canada's Centerra Gold CG.TO, has so far reported no serious security incidents.
+- Kyrgyzstan’s largest gold mining operation, Kumtor, run by Canada’s Centerra Gold, has so far reported no serious security incidents.
 Centerra said it was monitoring political events but that its operations were continuing uninterrupted.

 TURBULENT RECENT HISTORY